 Tip #2: Be precise and honest with your answer

 One of the things that attract me to your company is its strong reputation in the industry.
 Your firm is well known for developing innovative products and services.
 Other than that, your firm is famous for the support it offers its employees.
-It has also remained at the top in the industry for more than five years.
-With my experience and expertise, I am confident that I can contribute to making it more successful.
+It has also remained at the top of the industry for more than five years.
+With my experience and expertise, I am confident I can contribute to making it more successful.